maas3n/autobuildffavs/README.md

 # Resize
 Spline36Resize(1024, 576)
 ```
-### Examples of FFmpeg & AviSynthPlus usage: FFmpeg syntaxes with AviSynthPlus, sx264 params and (2pass explained)
+* **Examples of FFmpeg & AviSynthPlus usage: FFmpeg syntaxes with AviSynthPlus, x264 params usage (and 2pass explained)**
 #### EXAMPLE OF USAGE:
 Demux your source (in this case, a Blu-ray REMUX with x1 main video stream in H264 & x1 main audio stream in AC-3 )
 ```